chippyash/Currency/README.md

     "chippyash/currency": "~1.0.0"
 </pre>

-NB - for a short while before V1 release, you'll need to specify dev-master as the version.

 #### For development

 Clone this repo, and then run Composer in local repo root to pull in dependencies